-The curtains may be drawn and the fan providing the white-noise, but something’s missing, sleep!
+The curtains may be drawn and the fan providing the white-noise, but something’s missing: Sleep!

+A person recently moaned to this writer that they were “so busy that they couldn’t sit down for fear of falling asleep”.
 Another admitted to falling asleep on the toilet after being named and shamed by his very surprised, and just a little concerned wife.

 Humans need good consistent quality sleep to function well.

 You see, humans have historically relied on a little hormone named melatonin to induce this state of drowsiness, which precipitates falling asleep.
-This hormone induced drowsiness is the onset to deactivation, whereby all non vital hardware will go offline as we drift away to the never-never, so recharging can occur.
+This hormone-induced drowsiness is the onset to deactivation, whereby all non vital hardware will go offline as we drift away to the never-never, so recharging can occur.

-So what if we didn’t get drowsy?
-What is we got tired but never drowsy.
-Well, eventually we would collapse, and yes, we would sleep, so what’s the problem?
+What if we got tired but never drowsy?
+Well, eventually we would collapse and yes, we would sleep, so what’s the problem?

 Do Not Disturb The Circadian Rhythm